LineandVertexSoftware/vertexa-chart/README.md

 }
 ```

-When the x-axis is set to `"time"`, the range selector defaults to sensible presets
+When the x-axis is `"time"`, the range selector defaults to 1h, 24h, 7d, and
-(1h, 24h, 7d, All) even if you don't specify them.
-For non-time axes you just get an
-"All" button unless you provide your own presets.
+All.
+For non-time axes, it defaults to All unless custom presets are provided.

-Both controls stay in sync with the main chart — zooming or panning the chart updates the
+Both controls stay in sync with the main chart.
+Zooming or panning updates the
-slider, and dragging the slider updates the chart.
-Use `onRangeChange` to react to
+slider; dragging the slider updates the chart.
+Use `onRangeChange` to observe
-changes, or call `setXRange(x0, x1)` to drive it programmatically.
+changes, or call `setXRange(x0, x1)` to drive the range from application code.

 ---